SuperFola/superfola.github.io/index.md

 *2017* First Certificate of English, grade B

-*2014* Brevet, with the mention "Très bien" (verry good, average mark superior or equal to 16 / 20)
+*2014* Brevet, with the mention "Très bien" (very good, average mark superior or equal to 16 / 20)

 ## Experience